durow/MLStudy.NET/README.md

 This is a project for machine learning study, especially for deep learning.

-I love C# so I write it by pure C#,no 3rd part dependency.
+I love C# so I write it by pure C#, no 3rd part dependency.
 It is easy to rewrite to Python or other language.

-# Sample
+# Description

 ```C#